 Google/GitHub Single Sign-On Users

-If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the k6 cloud API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the -c/--config PATH/TO/CONFIG_FILE CLI flag, e.g. docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json.
+If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the k6 Cloud API authentication information is stored to is persisted via a Docker volume to the host machine, using the -c/--config PATH/TO/CONFIG_FILE CLI flag, e.g. docker run --rm -i -v /path/on-host:/path/in-container/ grafana/k6 login cloud -c /path/in-container/config.json.

 Integrating with CI

 If you are integrating k6 into your CI pipeline, we recommend using one of the token methods to authenticate and not exposing your username/password within your CI configuration files or as variables.

 You can forego using a token and use your k6 Cloud email/password credentials by entering the following command into your terminal:

 This will login to your account, fetch (and create if necessary) your k6 Cloud API authentication token, and save it to a k6 configuration file.